antoinevalentinHA/ha-state-archive/README.md

 - controlled retention policies;
 - machine-readable audit verdicts.

-The project is designed primarily for advanced Home Assistant installations running on external infrastructure such as Synology NAS systems.
+The project is designed for advanced Home Assistant environments where backups, auditing and retention are handled outside Home Assistant itself.

 ---